nikoksr/dbench/README.md

 ## Install <a id="install"></a>

+> Important: While the releases offer binaries for multiple platforms and architectures, only Linux is tested.
+If you are using a different OS, I do not guarantee that dbench will work as expected.

 Download one of the [releases](https://github.com/nikoksr/dbench/releases) for your system, or install using the provided [install script](scripts/install.sh):

 ```sh